Current application processing times

 You don't need to have an ID card to drive large passenger service vehicles.

-The public need to know they are safe when using a passenger service.
-The Transport Agency checks the background of anyone applying to be endorsed to carry passengers, including criminal history, traffic offences and medical health.
+To make sure people are safe when using a passenger service, Waka Kotahi checks the background of anyone applying for an endorsement to carry passengers, including criminal history, traffic offences, and medical health.

 |Small vehicle||Large vehicle|